 Born during the tumultuous ’60s, Trent University is a liberal arts and science school in the very best sense.
 It offers undergraduate students a solid base in business, the environment, education, Canadian and Indigenous studies, as well as a diverse portfolio of science degrees, including nursing and a new medical professional stream designed for students planning to pursue professional medical programs after graduation.
 Class discussions are lively and candid, given that many classes have fewer than 30 students.
 “Trent offers academically rigorous programs with all the benefits of high-quality research and interactive teaching within a personal, close-knit community,” says president Leo Groarke.
 A number of mentoring programs connect students with alumni to talk about careers and networking.
 Then there’s the scenery.
 The Peterborough campus is “achingly beautiful,” as former chancellor Peter Gzowski once said.
-The campus is located on the picturesque banks of the Otonabee River—Groarke keeps a kayak in his office and often takes it out on the river during lunch-—and features over 30 km of trails attracting hikers and cyclists.
-A second campus, Trent Durham, is located in Oshawa, Ont., and is especially teaching focused.
+The campus is located on the picturesque banks of the Otonabee River—Groarke keeps a kayak in his office and often takes it out on the river during lunch—and features over 30 km of trails, attracting hikers and cyclists.
+A second campus, Trent Durham GTA, is located in Oshawa, Ont., and is especially teaching-focused.
 Trent takes financial support seriously.
-All students with a high school average of 90 per cent or higher get their first year’s tuition free.
+All students with a high school average of 80 per cent or higher automatically receive a renewable entrance scholarship.

-• Indigenous Environmental Studies: This multidisciplinary program brings together Indigenous knowledge and Western science in a collaborative approach to learning.
+• Indigenous Environmental Studies: This multidisciplinary program brings together Indigenous knowledge and Western science to tackle the complex environmental problems facing society.

 |Minimum entering grades||Tuition||Average class size||Number of students||Residence spaces||Graduation and retention rates|